Distributed Alignment Processes with Samples of Group Average: Introduction

 \subsection{Related works}

-\paragraph{\bf Kalman filter and noisy self-organizing systems.} The Kalman filter algorithm is a prolific tool commonly used in control theory and statistics, with numerous technological applications \cite{anderson2012optimal}.
-This algorithm receives a sequence of noisy measurements, and produces estimates of unknown variables, by estimating a joint probability distribution over the variables for each time step.
+The Kalman filter algorithm is a prolific tool commonly used in control theory and statistics, with numerous technological applications \cite{anderson2012optimal}.
 In this paper, we used the Kalman filter to investigate the centralized setting, where all relative measurements are gathered at one master agent that processes them and instructs agents how to move.
 Fusing relative measurements of multiple agents is often referred to in the literature as {\em distributed Kalman filter}, see surveys in \cite{cao2012overview,olfati2007distributed,ren2005survey}.
 However, there, the typical setting is that each agent invokes a separate Kalman filter to process its measurements, and then the resulted outputs are integrated using communication.
 Moreover, works in that domain often assume that observations are attained by static observers (i.e., the agents are residing on a fixed underlying graph) and that the measured target is external to the system.
-In contrast, here we consider a self-organizing system, with mobile agents that measure a target (center of mass) that is a function of their positions.
+In contrast, here we consider a self-organizing system, with mobile agents that measure a target (average position) that is a function of their positions.
+Closer works to our setting where a group of mobile agents aim to gather together are \cite{tang2015continuous,huang2009coordination}.
+However, among the several differences with our paper, these papers assume that there is no drift and that agents communicate their absolute position, rather than their relative position.

-The study of {\em flocking} was originally based on computer simulations, rather than on rigorous analysis \cite{couzin_model,aoki,original_vicsek_paper}.
-In recent years, more attention has been given to such self-organizing processes by control theoreticians \cite{olfati2006flocking,li2014flocking}, physicists \cite{vicsek_review}, and computer scientists \cite{chazelle}.
-Instead of considering all components of flocking (typically assumed to be attraction, repulsion, and alignment), here we focus on the alignment component, and the ability to reach cohesion while avoiding excessive communication.
+Similarly to our findings, the authors of~\cite{fisher} also emphasize the effectiveness of performing a weighted-average between the opinion of the individual and the sample it receives.
+However, we find this result less surprising under their model, which features one-to-one communications and no drift.